 - Django-Allauth – a popular module for social logins using Google, Facebook, Github, and many more

 Section #2 - Scaffolding a Django Project

 The goal of this section is to generate a minimal Django starter using the console. before we start, it might be a good idea to check if Python is properly installed and accessible in the terminal.

 Step 1# – Check Python version

-2# – Create and activate a virtual environment
+Step #2 - Create and activate a virtual environment

-3# – Start the project
+Step #4 - Start the project

-Section #3 - Create a Django app
+Section #3 - Create a Django App

 test-able.
 When a legacy project needs to be enhanced with a new core feature we might use a new

 - Navigate to the root project folder

 - Inform Django that a new “app” is registered (this is not done automatically) by adding “app name” to

 - Execute Django migration and we are good to go with the new

-Create a Django Template
+Section #4 - Create a new Template Page

 templates in our projects is something that helps us to win time and reuse components when new pages are built.
 Django comes with an intuitive structure regarding this topic as shown below:

 Once the template is defined, we can serve the file to users:

-Django – Create a new Model
+Section #5 - Create a new Model

 In Django world, a model stands for a new table required by our project to save new information.
 Please take a look at the necessary steps to define and use a new model:

 app directory with the new table definition

 2# – Generate the SQL code and effectively add the table to the database: